beenlanced/ltsm_project_pytorch/README.md

 - `Long Short-Term Memory (LSTM)` neural network variant of RNN to process sequential data,
 - `Python` the standard modules,
 - `PyTorch` Machine Learning framework to train our deep neural network,
-- `Recurrent Neural Network (RNN)`,feedback loop neural networks to process sequential data,
+- `Recurrent Neural Network (RNN)` feedback loop neural networks to process sequential data,
 - `Tensors` mathematical objects that generalize scalars, vectors, and matrices into higher dimensions.
 A multi-dimensional array of numbers,
 - `TensorBoard` visualization toolkit for TensorFlow that provides tools and visualizations for machine learning experimentation and,
 - `uv` package management including use of `ruff` for linting and formatting